Qabang/Bokhandel-express/readme.md

 ### Run the application

-When you are done with the import run `npm run dev` in the root folder.
+When you are done with the import run the following commands in the root folder:

+- `npm install`.
+- `npm run dev`.

-Access the application locally at [http://loclahost:3000]
+If no errors occured you can visit the application at [http://loclahost:3000]